 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Chelsea Faber: This procedure can be adapted and applied to a diverse range of neuroscience techniques including chemo- and optogenetics and fiber photometry approaches.
-[1].
+Chelsea Faber: This procedure can be adapted and applied to any neuroscience method requiring microinjection or implantation into the rodent brain, including chemo- and optogenetics and fiber photometry approaches.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera